-7. Monitor your marketing
+7. Monitor Your Marketing

 Review your marketing to see what methods are bringing in the most revenue, and why.
 There are plenty of free analytic tools you can use to analyse your social media and digital campaigns.
-Look at what campaigns are successful, and what aren’t.
+Look at what campaigns are successful, and what isn’t.
 If a campaign isn’t doing as well as you expected, the problem is likely to be that you’re not connecting with the right people in the right way.
 Compare unsuccessful campaigns to successful ones and identify where you can improve and how.

 A published and well established “A-List” copywriter and visionary marketer Eddie and the team create marketing assets for businesses that keep delivering cash in the bank results long after the original investment using Australian copywriters and content writers for Australian businesses.

 Eddie and his team are in partnership and connection with Australian business service professionals, Entrepreneurs, retail services and others hungry to multiply new and repeat sales online & offline using direct response copywriting, marketing and personal branding while also teaching people in business how to reduce their marketing waste.

 Want to know more about marketing your copywriting or start-up business or want one-one coaching?